symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 application functionality.
 It is impossible or at least very hard to customize the core parts of the CMS.

-The CMF is created to solve this framework versus CMS dilemma.
-It provides bundles, so you can easily add CMS features to your project.
-But it also provides flexibility and you can use the underlying Symfony framework to build custom functionality the way you want.
-This is called a `decoupled CMS`_.
+The Symfony CMF is created to solve this framework versus CMS dilemma.
+It provides Symfony bundles to easily add CMS features to your project.
+Yet, as you're still using the Symfony framework, you can build any custom functionality you can think of.
+This flexibility is called a `decoupled CMS`_.

 The bundles provided by the Symfony CMF can work together, but they are also able to work standalone.
-This means that you don't need to add all bundles, you can decide to only use one of them (e.g. only the RoutingBundle or the SeoBundle).
+This means that you don't need to add all bundles, you can decide to only use one of them (e.g. only the RoutingBundle).

 Downloading the Symfony CMF Sandbox
 -----------------------------------